RonenNess/Shaku/README.md

 storage.setJson('some_key', {hello: "world"});  // <-- this data will have key and values as base64.
 ```

-With base64 encoding, an entry like this in localStorage:
+With base64 encoding, an entry like this:

 `shaku_storage__some_key` -> `{"data":{"hello":"world"},"timestamp":1658069288877,"src":"Shaku","sver":1}`

-Will turn into something like this:
+Will turn into something like this when viewed in developer console:

 `c2hha3Vfc3RvcmFnZV9fc29tZV9rZXk=` -> `eyJkYXRhIjp7ImhlbGxvIjoid29ybGQifSwidGltZXN0YW1wIjoxNjU4MDY5MjEwMDIzLCJzcmMiOiJTaGFrdSIsInN2ZXIiOjF9`